Azure/AppService/CONTRIBUTING.md

 # Instructions for posting content

 > For **Antares team** members only.
-Email Jason Freeberg if you have any questions.
+You will need write access to create pull request.
+Email Jason Freeberg with any questions or to request access.

 ## Environment Setup